 No, unfortunately the criteria are fixed: you must have a diploma in a relevant university study (MSc/BSc/MA/BA) or relevant higher professional education study (Dutch HBO or equivalent) before you can start in a YEP position.
 A full list of the criteria can be found in the document Guidelines Young Experts.

 It is possible to submit an open application three times a year, whenever new vacancies are posted online.
 During this period you can submit your application here.
 Outside this period you cannot submit an open application.
 This only applies for potential Dutch Young Experts, local Young Experts are recruited by the Dutch organisation or their local counterpart.
 More information about the selection process can be found here.

 Yes, it certainly is!
 There are different types of projects, so we certainly do not only need technical Young Experts.
 However, you must be strongly motivated in your wish to participate, as the type of placements vary per round.
 Whether you will be able to find a position depends on the type of projects that are available.

 Not necessarily, as there are two possibilities to employ a Young Expert.
 Organisations can employ either a Dutch Young Expert, or a local Young Expert.
 The Dutch Young Expert must always have the Dutch nationality, and they are expected to be fluent in both English and Dutch.
-The Dutch Young Expert can be stationed in any of the countries that are eligible from grants from the Dutch Good Growth Fund, which can be found on this page.
+The Dutch Young Expert can be stationed in any of the countries that are eligible from grants from the Dutch Good Growth Fund.

 It is also possible to employ a local Young Expert.
 This Young Expert should always have the nationality of the country where the project is based (e.g. a Kenyan national in Kenya and a Colombian national in Colombia).
 The same list of eligible countries applies.
 All of the Young Experts must be fluent in English.
 More information on the criteria can be found in the guidelines.